 2. Updates and mobile operating systems

-Some users are reluctant to install updates and patches to their mobile operating systems and apps.
-For whatever reason, this creates security gaps.
+Some users are reluctant to install updates and patches to their mobile operating systems and apps–for whatever reason.
+This opens up security gaps.
 Meanwhile, many companies with a BYOD scenario don’t even know which iOS and Android versions are even accessing the company network.
 Does that sound safe to you?

 3. No control over repairs

-It’s nice that the colleague was able to have his display repaired for only 15 dollars at the cell phone repair store on the corner on some dark neighbourhood between a gast station and a seven eleven).
+It’s nice that the colleague was able to have his display repaired for only 15 dollars at the cell phone repair store on the corner of some neighbourhood (between a gas station and a seven eleven).
 However, the hardware can also become a potential point of attack.
-Of course, as a business owner, you have no control over this if the devices you bring with you have passed through repair shops or stores without any certification.
+Of course, as a business owner, you have no control over this, if the devices you bring with you have passed through repair shops or stores without any certification.

 4. Insecure devices

 Some devices brought along are already so old that they no longer support updates to the operating system.
 If the support for the respective version then expires, no more security patches are rolled out for the system: This makes security gaps and exploits possible.

 In addition, there are smartphone manufacturers that already load their devices with unwanted “bloatware” when they are delivered.
 Unwanted data transfers are also an issue–ZTE, Huawei and Nokia recently attracted attention with negative headlines.
 Occasionally, mobile malware is also discovered on new devices, which the BSI [German Federal Office for Information Security, ed. note] recently warned against again.

 Last but not least, when it comes to securing access to devices, you have to rely on the support of your employees: If colleagues use simple or insecure passcodes (“0000”, “1234”), this is obviously very detrimental to security.
 This means that employees would have to be instructed to follow a certain usage pattern on their own devices–sensible, but not unproblematic.